 PS domain of the UMTS system (GSN and Multimedia Packet Data services), 3GPP-WLAN interworking network and Evolved Packet Switching Domain provide UMTS/GSM/EPS customer's mobile equipment (UE) with connectivity service to another end of the communication.
 Another end of the communication may be a network element (server) or another UE.
 Therefore, UMTS/EPS system provides IP layer TS 23.008 [15] services.
 Hence, UMTS/EPS NO/AP is responsible only for IP layer interception of CC data.
 In addition to CC data, the LI solution for UMTS/EPS offers generation of IRI records from respective control plane (signalling) messages.
-The IP layer connectivity service is needed to support application layer TS 29.234 [16] service; web browsing service; FTP service; audio services (e.g. VoIP, PoC); other multimedia services (MBMS, video telephony); The majority of the application layer services require addition of respective server functionality to the network.
+The IP layer connectivity service is needed to support application layer TS 29.234 [16] service provision to UMTS/GSM/EPS customers.
+For instance, the following are examples of application layer services: email service; web browsing service; FTP service; audio services (e.g. VoIP, PoC); other multimedia services (MBMS, video telephony); The majority of the application layer services require addition of respective server functionality to the network.
 Note that it is not necessary that such application layer SP should be the same commercial entity as the UMTS/EPS AP/NO in question.